-If someone calls, emails or just walks in Ask for an I.D., phone number or whatever is necessary
+If someone calls, emails or just walks in asking for sensitive information - no matter who it is - doublecheck his/her legitimacy.
+Ask for an I.D., phone number or whatever is necessary.

 ALWAYS ENCRYPT AND PASSWORD-PROTECT SENSITIVE INFORMATION

 All sensitive information whether residing on a network or other storage device must be encrypted.